rpellerin/rpellerin.github.io/content/video-editing-on-linux.md

 Authors: Romain Pellerin
 Summary: How to edit videos on Linux with Kdenlive

 **UPDATE SEPTEMBER 2024: this article is obsolete.
-I now edit with [DaVinci Resolve]({filename}/farewell-kdenlive-hello-davinci-resolve-and-colors-explained.md), shoot in 4K and 24 FPS (because my Google Pixel does not support 25fps, and my Insta360 does not support 5.7K@30fps in HDR mode).**
+I now edit with [DaVinci Resolve]({filename}/farewell-kdenlive-hello-davinci-resolve-and-colors-explained.md), shoot in 4K and 30 FPS.**

 When I go on holidays or do sports, I usually film with three different devices: